 Logical Reasoning in Human Genetics: Inaugural Event

-CGC Tunis organized the launch of the course Logical Reasoning in Human Genetics led by Pr.
+In partnership with Institut Pasteur Tunis, CGC Tunis organized the launch of the course Logical Reasoning in Human Genetics led by Pr.
 Joseph Terwilliger, Professor at the Department of Genetics and Development, and Pr.
-Joseph H. Lee, Professor in Epidemiology at the Columbia University Medical Center, Columbia University; along with a team of prominent geneticists.
-The course is in partnership with Institut Pasteur Tunis.
+Joseph H. Lee, Professor in Epidemiology at the Columbia University Medical Center, Columbia University along with a team of prominent geneticists from North Africa and elsewhere.

 Course description, overview, and goals: